 A variety of behavioral screening tools are available, but they differ in their reliability, validity, purchase cost, student and staff time required to complete, as well as time to analyze results.
-Five well-known and commonly used screening tools are described briefly here.
+Six well-known and commonly used screening tools are described briefly here.
 See the resource document on behavior screening for more detailed information.

 Systematic Screening for Behavior Disorders.
-The SSBD (Walker & Severson, 1992) is a classroom-level screener that takes approximately 45-60 minutes to administer for stages one and two per classroom (these are generally the only two stages completed).
+The SSBD (Walker & Severson, 1992) is a classroomlevel screener that takes approximately 45-60 minutes to administer for stages one and two per classroom (these are generally the only two stages completed).
 The scale requires teachers to rate each student in their class on their externalizing and internalizing behaviors.
 Once these teacher ratings are gathered, the students with high internalizing and externalizing behaviors are directly observed and the results combined with further individualized data from a variety of sources.
 These teacher ratings ultimately identify the students in the class most at-risk for developing emotional and behavioral disorders.
 The scale has demonstrated adequate reliability and validity at the elementary level (grades 1-6; New Hampshire Center for Effective Behavioral Interventions and Supports, 2014).
-This screener was also adapted for students ages 3-5 years and called the Early Screening project (ESP; Oakes, Lane, Cox, & Messenger; 2014).
+This screener was also adapted for students ages 3-5 years and called the Early Screening Project (ESP; Oakes, Lane, Cox, & Messenger, 2014).

 Student Risk Screening Scale.
-The Student Risk Screening Scale (Drummond, 1994) is administered by teachers roughly three times per year for students K-12.
-Teachers rate all students in their classroom on seven domains that they observe throughout the year (e.g., behavior problems, peer rejection, negative attitude).
-Screening for an entire classroom with the SRSS generally takes 10-15 minutes of teacher time, resulting in a placement for students in either a low-risk, medium-risk, or high-risk category (Oakes et al., 2014).
-There has been initial evidence to support a revised version of the SRSS, incorporating 5 internalizing behaviors to make the assessment more comprehensive (Lane, Menzies, Oakes, Lambert, Cox, & Hankins, 2012); this new measure is termed the SRSS-IE12.
+The Student Risk Screening Scale, initially created by Drummond (1994) to detect externalizing behaviors of youth, has been revised in recent years to include both internalizing and externalizing behaviors (Lane & Menzies, 2009).
+It is administered by teachers roughly three times per year for students K-12.
+Screening for an entire classroom with the SRSS-IE generally takes 10-15 minutes of teacher time, resulting in a placement for students in either a low-risk, medium-risk, or high-risk category (Oakes et al., 2014).
+There has been substantial evidence to support a revised version of the SRSS for elementary (Lane, Menzies et al., 2012; Lane, Oakes et al., 2012; Lane et al., 2015), middle (Lane, Oakes, Carter, Lambert, & Jenkins, 2013), and secondary levels (Lane, Oakes, Cantwell, Menzies et al., 2016; Lane, Oakes, Cantwell, Schatschneider et al., 2016).